NEW YEAR’S

 or

-A long time ago, when I was a little girl, I took a chair, brought it close to the window, sat in it, and started waiting patiently for that moment when the day would melt into darkness, because I wanted to seize that precise moment when the day was just about to end and the night about to begin.
-After waiting for a while I wasan sad to discover that I could never tell when that moment occurred, exactly, no matter how hard I tried to concentrate while looking at the sky.
-Darkness was approaching so subtly that I was always tricked into missing the end of the day.
+A long time ago, when I was a little girl, I would take a chair, bring it close to the window, take a seat and start waiting patiently for that moment when the day would melt into darkness, because I wanted to seize that precise moment when the day was just about to end and the night about to begin.
+After waiting for a while I would realise that I could never tell when that moment occurred exactly, no matter how hard I tried to concentrate while looking at the sky.
+Darkness would approach so subtly that I always felt a bit tricked into missing the end of the day.

-As the little girl grew up, I remember her throwing away, year after year, agenda after agenda, memories or thoughts she did not want to own anymore.
-Even though she used to hold the pages under dripping water to make sure the ink on the pages was completely washed out before throwing them away, because what had once belonged to her was not supposed to be read by anybody else, past is not something one can drown with tap water.
-Maybe that is because the past did not belong only to her, because memories were always partly shared; but she refused to see it then.
+As the little girl grew up, I remember her throwing away, year after year, agenda after agenda, along with memories and thoughts she did not want to own any more.
+Even though she used to hold entire pages under dripping water to make sure the ink on them was completely washed out before throwing them away, the past is not something one can wash away under tap water.
+Maybe that was because the past did not belong to her, and memories were always shared; but she did not see that then.

-There are at least seven new empty glasses that I plan to drink from in 2007:
+There are at least seven glasses that I plan to drink from in 2007:

 1. The glass of learning

 I would like to learn more about myself, about how to adjust to different situations.
-Improving the way I learn will help me improve the way of learning of other people, which will make me very happy, so I should tick this for the years to come.
+Improving the way I learn will help me improve the way I teach, which will make me very happy, so I should tick this for the years to come.

-There are a few languages that I can understand more than 50% of, like German, Italian, Spanish and French, so it would be a pity not to improve my knowledge of them next year(s).
-I should also add Polish to the list, especially the Polish phrases the students wrote in my copybook.
+There are a few languages that I can understand more than 50% of, like German, Italian, Spanish and French, so it would be a pity not to improve my knowledge of them in the next few year(s).
+I should also add Polish to the list, especially the Polish phrases my students have been recording for me in my Polish copybook.

 I would like to continue designing and delivering trainings, and it would be great if I could start working part-time in a training company.
-Combining training and teaching, the experience that I am building here in Krakow as a teacher will be the basis for the book for the young teaching professionals worldwide that I plan to write by next summer on the ways to improve the quality of teaching.
-In order to do this it is important to finish reading all the books that I have already started and start reading new ones.
+Combining training and teaching will give me the knowledge and experience necessary to write a book for young teaching professionals worldwide on the ways to improve the quality of teaching.
+In order to do this, it is also important to finish reading all the books I have already started and start exploring new titles.
 There’s no end to learning.

-Learning to play the piano would be another accomplishment to have in my 2007 learning glass, and also taking dancing classes just for the fun of it.
+Learning to play the piano would be another accomplishment to pursue in my 2007 learning glass, as well as taking dancing classes just for the fun of it.

 Keeping in touch with all my old and new teachers, professors, mentors, students and friends is another learning priority for me.